prahladyeri/VisualAlchemist/README.md

 What to download for a minimal installation?
 * Get the "dist" folder
 * Get the index.html and the startUp.js (the latter only if you want to use the express webserver.. see below)
-* From the "src" folder you'll need the "assets" and the "index.js" file.
+* From the "src" folder you'll need the "assets" and the "img" folder.
 * Grab the "src/lib" folder if you want  or get your preferred version of jQuery and Bootstrap.
 (Tested with 3.4.1 / 4.4.1)
 * All other software (javascript, css and external libs) are bundled in the vialch.js that you'll find in the "dist" folder.

+So the final structure of a minimal installation looks like this:
+    -index.html
+    -startUp.js
+    -dist
+    |-vialch.js
+    -src
+    |-assets
+    |-img
+    |-lib

 You'll need a webserver of your choice to run the tool.
-However, I included a little javascript "vialch.js" that uses express to get you started.
+However, I included a little javascript "startUp.js" that uses express to get you started.

 1. Install node.js (with npm) https://nodejs.org/en/
 2. Do `npm install --save express`